 Mid to Late Game

-With a lot of heavily themed games, I find that usually the momentum of the game starts to droop as the game progresses.
+With a lot of heavily themed games, I find that the momentum starts to droop as the game progresses.
 This is usually because I start to realise that the theme of the game has had more development than the actual core of the game itself.
 This dip doesn't come into play here, however.
 Gates Of Delirium really picks up momentum the longer you play.
 When you see players' growing collection of gates, journals, ancient runes, and map pieces, you can start to engage in some sneaky tactics.
-Take the gate pieces that other players need; spend desperation tokens to force players to play an insane round when they are trying to play sane actions or maybe take dominance in a region to stop them gaining as many points when they open a gate.
+Take the gate pieces that other players need.
+Spend desperation tokens to force players to play an insane round when they are trying to play sane actions.
+Or maybe take dominance in a region to stop them gaining as many points when they open a gate.

 Whatever way you decide to play this game, your tactics can be switched up incredibly easily.
 There is no character interaction in this game, yet your actions can still have a big impact on what the others are trying to accomplish.
 Careful planning and sanity checks go a long way here.